 12. Ride the People Mover

-To be honest, the public transportation in Detroit isn’t great.
+To be honest, public transportation in Detroit isn’t great.
 What can I say?
 It is the Motor City after all.
 That being said, things are slowly improving as mass transit finally comes to Motown.

 While it isn’t exactly the most useful or profitable system, the People Mover is pretty cool as a tourist attraction.
 This elevated light rail train circles downtown Detroit, stopping at 13 different stations along the way.